ShankarSomu/aws-efs-analyzer/README.md

 - Use the `--parallel` option to specify the number of parallel processes (defaults to the number of CPU cores)
 - Use the `--max-depth` option to limit the scan depth if you only need to analyze the top-level directories
 - Use the `--exclude` option to skip directories that don't need analysis
+- Use the `--error-log` option to redirect warnings and errors to a file, keeping the progress display clean

 ## License